desktop-dart/duration/README.md

 Utilities to make working with 'Duration's easier.

+NOTE: Use `prettyDuration` instead of `printDuration` if you only want to format/convert and dont want to print to console!

 # Format duration

 Use `printDuration` to print a human readable durations.
 By default, `printDuration`